-- Answer 42: The State or territory should send the certification letter to the DA.
-The letter should state that the funds from the earmark projects shown in the attachment [HCF will provide the attachments] will be obligated only for the respective projects which are eligible under the repurposing provision (section 125 of the Department of Transportation Appropriations Act, 2020, title I division H of Pub.
-L. 116-94).
-The letter may address any corrections that are consistent with and that do not change the original request as submitted on the transfer form.
-Please ensure the list of projects is attached to the letter. - Question 43: What is FHWA's role in determining which earmarks to repurpose and on what projects to utilize the repurposed funds? - Answer 43: The FHWA divisions work with States to ensure the provision's requirements are met for repurposing, such as: if an eligible earmark has less than 10% of the funds obligated or the State demonstrated that it was complete; and, if the repurposed project is for an eligible activity within 25 miles of the original location and is in the same State as the original earmark.
-However, it is a State's decision as to which eligible earmarks to repurpose and on which qualified projects to utilize those repurposed funds.
+Answer 43: The State or territory should send the certification letter to the DA.
+The letter should state that the funds from the earmark projects shown in the attachment (which HCF will provide) will be obligated only for the respective projects which are eligible under the Repurposing Provision (section 124 of the Department of Transportation Appropriations Act, 2021, title I division L of Pub.
+L. 116-260).
+The letter may address any corrections that are consistent with and that do not change the original request as submitted on the repurposed transfer form.
+Please ensure the list of projects is attached to the letter.

+Question 44: Can FHWA prioritize certain projects for processing?